 Have students who love to draw, draft, sketch, and doodle?
-Take them behind the scenes to gain some inspiration from Kids Discover’s beloved illustrator Michael Kline.
+For today, National Cartoonist Day, take them behind the scenes to gain some inspiration from Kids Discover’s beloved illustrator Michael Kline.

 What’s the best way to explain the branches of government to a 3rd grader?
 Or liven up a lesson on the Renaissance for a middle school student?
 Here at Kids Discover, we often turn to longtime illustrator Michael Kline to help make complicated subjects clear and memorable.
 In collaboration with our writers and designers, Kline’s cartoons, illustrations, and infographics break down tough science and social studies concepts for kids.